 The librarians are committed to promoting the library's philosophy of service through effective and innovative library instruction.
 These guidelines support the success of that effort.

-- Classes are scheduled through the Instruction Librarians, Mark Barnes or David Puller.
+Classes are scheduled through the Library Instruction Request Form.
 Librarians make every reasonable effort to accommodate library instruction requests; however, the library schedule may prevent instruction on a specific day or time or with a specific librarian.

 A request for an instruction class should be made at least 48 hours in advance.
 Instruction classes which involve creation of new learning materials or a web page should be scheduled at least one week in advance.
 This provides time for the librarian to prepare materials and communicate with you about students' needs and your teaching goals.

 The instruction session should correspond with a specific assignment to which students have already been introduced.
 The library session is more successful when students know what is expected of them ahead of time.

 A copy of the assignment should be sent to the librarian before the session.
 This will help with preparation for the class and will enable all reference librarians to help students when they come to the desk for assistance.

 When physical library resources are needed for the class, the class should be scheduled to be held in the library.

 Two 50-100 minute sessions usually provide better retention and learning than a single instructional session.
 An additional class should be scheduled to cover MLA or APA citation formats.